Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Hochschild complexes as algebras over operads and PROPs

-If we assume the degeneration property for $A$, then the action of the PROP $R$ can be extended to the action of the PROP $Chains(\overline{\cal M})$ of singular chains of the topological PROP of stable degenerations of $M_{g,n,m}^{marked}$.
-In order to see this, one introduces the PROP $D$ freely generated by $R(2,0)$ and $R(1,1)$, i.e. by singular chains on the moduli space of cylinders with two inputs and zero outputs (they correspond to the scalar product on $C_{\bullet}(A,A)$) and by cylinders with one input and one output (they correspond to morphisms $C_{\bullet}(A,A)\to C_{\bullet}(A,A)$).
-In fact the (non-symmetric) bilinear form $h:H_{\bullet}(A,A)\otimes H_{\bullet}(A,A)\to k$ does exist for any compact $\A$-algebra $A$.
-It is described by the graph of degree zero on the figure in SEction 11.6.
-This is a generalization of the bilinear form $(a,b)\in A/[A,A]\otimes A/[A,A]\mapsto Tr(axb)\in k$.
 It seems plausible that homological smoothness implies that $h$ is non-degenerate.
 This allows us to extend the action of the dg sub-PROP $D\subset R$ to the action of the dg PROP $D^{\prime}\subset R$ which contains also $R(0,2)$ (i.e. the inverse to the above bilinear form).
-If we assume the degeneration property, then we can ``shrink" the action of the homologically non-trivial circle of the cylinders (since the rotation around this circle corresponds to the differential $B$).
-Thus $D^{\prime}$ is quasi-isomorphic to the dg-PROP of chains on the (one-dimensional) retracts of the above cylinders (retraction contracts the circle).
+If we assume the degeneration property, then we can ``shrink" the action of the homologically non-trivial circle of the cylinders, since the rotation around this circle corresponds to the differential $B$.
+Thus $D^{\prime}$ is quasi-isomorphic to the dg-PROP of chains on the one-dimensional retracts of the above cylinders, where the retractions contracts the circles.
 Let us denote the dg-PROP generated by singular chains on the retractions by $D^{\prime\prime}$.
 Thus, assuming the degeneration property, we see that the free product dg-PROP $R^{\prime}=R\ast_DD^{\prime\prime}$ acts on $C_{\bullet}^{mod}(A,A)$.
 One can show that $R^{\prime}$ is quasi-isomorphic to the dg-PROP of chains on the topological PROP $\overline{M}_{g,n,m}^{marked}$ of stable compactifications of the surfaces from $M_{g,n,m}^{marked}$.

-\begin{rmk} a) The above construction is generalization of the construction from [Ko3], which assigns cohomology classes of ${M}_{g,n}$ to a finite-dimensional $\A$-algebra with scalar product (trivalent graphs were used in [Ko3]).
+\begin{rmk} a) The above construction is a generalization of the construction from [Ko3], which assigns cohomology classes of ${M}_{g,n}$ to a finite-dimensional $\A$-algebra with scalar product (trivalent graphs were used in [Ko3]).

 b) Different approach to the action of the PROP $R$ was suggested in [Cos].
-The above Proposition gives rise to a structure of Topological Field Theory associated with a non-unital $\A$-algebra with scalar product.
+The above Proposition \ref{algebra over PROP} gives rise to a structure of Topological Field Theory associated with a non-unital $\A$-algebra with scalar product (or more generally with a Calabi-Yau category).
 If the degeneration property holds for $A$ then one can define a Cohomological Field Theory in the sense of [KoM]